 First, open the screen where you are able to message your contact, as described above.
 From this screen, tap the overflow icon (the three dots in the upper-right corner of the screen) and select "Conversation settings."

 From the following screen, tap "Verify safety numbers."

 You will now be brought to a screen which displays a QR code and a list of "safety numbers."
 This code will be unique for every different contact you are conversing with.
 Have your contact navigate to the corresponding screen for their conversation with you, so that they have a QR code displayed on their screen as well.

 Back on your device, you can tap on your QR code, which will use the camera to scan the QR code that is displayed on your contact's screen.
 Align your camera to the QR code:

 Hopefully, your camera will scan the barcode and display a check mark, like this:

 This indicates that you have verified your contact successfully.
 You should now tap the slider next to "Verified" to have the app remember that your contact has been verified.
 If instead your screen looks like this, something has gone wrong:

 You may want to avoid discussing sensitive topics until you have verified keys with that person.

-Note for power users: The screen displaying your QR code also has an icon to share your safety numbers in the top-right corner.
+Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application, such as PGP.
 Since you've already verified your contact, you can safely use the trust established in that application to verify safety numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the "share" icon, and send your contact your safety number.

 To enable "disappearing messages" for a conversation, open the screen where you are able to message your contact.
 From this screen, tap the overflow icon (the three dots in the upper-right corner of the screen) and select "Disappearing messages."